destinyfrith/destinyfrith/README.md

 ### My Absolute Favorites:

 - 💻 &nbsp; I love being part of #womenintech and advocating for inclusivity in the tech space.
-- 📰 &nbsp; Reading tech blogs whenever possible.
+- 📰 &nbsp; Reading tech blogs + books whenever possible.
 - 🍕 &nbsp; I am always open to attend tech events and meetups.

 ### Languages and Tools: